Assistant Professor of Practice

 Sean Friar grew up in Los Angeles, where his first musical experiences were in rock and blues piano improvisation.
-While his focus soon shifted toward classical music, his composition has always reflected the energy and directness of those musical roots.
-Friar blends these contemporary styles with an expansive classical sensibility that Slate magazine called “refreshingly new and solidly mature… and doesn’t take on airs, but instead takes joy in the process of discovery—in the continual experience of suspense and surprise—that good classical music has always championed.”
-Friar holds undergraduate degrees from UCLA and graduate degrees from Princeton.
-He studied composition with Paul Chihara, Ian Krouse, Paul Lansky, Steven Mackey, and Dmitri Tymoczko.
+His music keeps in touch with the energy and communicative directness of those musical roots, now along with an expansive and exploratory classical sensibility that is “refreshingly new and solidly mature… and doesn’t take on airs, but instead takes joy in the process of discovery—in the continual experience of suspense and surprise—that good classical music has always championed.”

-The youngest winner of the Rome Prize in over 25 years, Friar has received awards from ASCAP, the American Academy of Arts and Letters, Copland House, Chamber Music America, Composers Inc., the New York Youth Symphony, New Music USA, the Fisher Piano Competition, and SCI/ASCAP.
+A recent winner of the Rome Prize, Friar has received awards from ASCAP, the American Academy of Arts and Letters, Copland House, Chamber Music America, Composers Inc., Fromm Foundation, the New York Youth Symphony, New Music USA, the Fisher Piano Competition, and SCI/ASCAP.
 Recordings of his music can be found on New Amsterdam Records, Innova Recordings, Darling Records, and Crescent Phase Records.